 We own assets throughout the United States and the following 20 countries: Australia, Belgium, Brazil, Canada, Chile, Colombia, France, Germany, Greece, Hungary, Ireland, Italy, Mexico, the Netherlands, Portugal, Romania, Spain, Turkey, the United Kingdom and Uruguay.
-As of December 31, 2022, approximately 17% of our revenue was generated from sites that were located in the United States and Canada, approximately 68% of our revenue was generated from sites that were located in South America and Mexico.
+As of December 31, 2022, approximately 17% of our revenue was generated from sites that were located in the United States and Canada, approximately 68% of our revenue was generated from sites that were located in Europe and Australia and approximately 15% of our revenue was generated from sites that were located in South America and Mexico.